romiojoseph/open-source/Hash Checker/HashChecker-ReadMe.md

 2. Place it in the directory where you want to check file hashes.
 3. Double-click the `HashChecker.bat` file to run it.
 4. View the results in the command prompt window that opens.
+5. Press any key to save the hash check information to HashValue.txt.
+The latest data will be appended to the file each time the script runs.

 ## Requirements
 - Windows operating system